How accounting is going to fare in the crypto-currency world in Dubai?

 There is a lot of speculation and uncertainty regarding the use and validity or recognition of cryptocurrencies.
 This is why authorities expect a certain level of disclosure or disclaimer before users can use it.
 IAS 1, “presentation of financial statements,” makes provision for disclosure of terms on behalf of the organization, especially when this disclosure has a significant impact on the usage and value of the cryptocurrency in the accounts.

 As per IAS 10, after the reporting period, the organization is also required to disclose any information about the change in value after reporting period, if the non-disclosure of that information could cause the users to change their decisions regarding the financial statement.

 All this information is proof that accounting for cryptocurrencies is not simple and involves deep knowledge and careful handling of accounts and the value of the cryptocurrency in consideration.
-As no particular standard by IFRS for cryptocurrency currently exists, accountants need to take lessons and references of the existing accounting provisions.
+As no particular standard by IFRS for cryptocurrency currently exists, accountants in Dubai, UAE need to take lessons and references of the existing accounting provisions.

 For enquiries, call +971 5679 52590 / E-mail: email@example.com